oymotion/SynchroniSDKPython/README.md

 # set data stream to ON or OFF, result is "OK" if succeed
 # NTF_IMU is the master switch of the four NTF_GFORCE_* streams: toggling it
 # updates all four, and toggling any of the four updates the aggregated NTF_IMU state.
-# Note: on legacy (non-new) EMG devices, NTF_GEST and NTF_EMG are mutually exclusive.
+# Note: on legacy EMG devices, NTF_GEST and NTF_EMG are mutually exclusive.

 # Firmware filter toggles
 result = sensorProfile.setParam("FILTER_50HZ", "ON")